Wendy S. Hesford

 Wendy S. Hesford is a professor of English and an Ohio Eminent Scholar of Rhetoric, Composition and Literacy.
 Since 2018, Hesford has served as faculty director of the Global Arts + Humanities Discovery Theme.
 She has affiliate appointments in women’s, gender and sexuality studies and comparative studies.
 She is interested in the transformative role that critical human rights literacy plays in exposing the violence of representation, revealing hidden, repressed and silenced stories.

-She is the recipient of numerous teaching awards and research grants, including Ohio State’s College of Arts and Sciences Outstanding Teaching Award, the Ronald and Deborah Ratner Distinguished Teaching Award, NEH Summer fellowship, OSU Research Enhancement Grants and Coca-Cola Critical Difference for Women Grants, among others.
-She has published in a range of journals, such as Biography, College English, Journal of Human Rights, Humanity, Philosophy and Rhetoric, PMLA, Rhetoric Society Quarterly and TDR: Journal of Performance Studies.
-She is past president of the Women's Caucus of the Modern Language Association.
+She is the recipient of numerous teaching and service awards and research grants, including the President and Provost’s Award for Distinguished Faculty Service, Ohio State’s College of Arts and Sciences Outstanding Teaching Award, the Ronald and Deborah Ratner Distinguished Teaching Award, NEH Summer fellowship, and OSU Research Enhancement Grants, among others.
+She has published in a range of journals, such as Biography, College English, Feminist Formations, Journal of Human Rights, Humanity, Philosophy and Rhetoric, PMLA, Rhetoric Society Quarterly, Sexualities and Women’s Studies in Communication.
 She has held visiting scholar appointments at Columbia University's Center for the Study of Human Rights, Emory Law School, working with The Vulnerability and Human Condition Initiative and at Yale University, where she held the 2016-2017 Modern Day Slavery and Human Trafficking residency research fellowship at the Gilder Lehrman Center for the Study of Slavery, Resistance and Abolition.

 Selected Publications